-If you use assistive technology and the format of any material on our website interferes with your ability to access the information, or to request a reasonable accommodation, or if you need information provided in an alternative format, please let us know via one of the methods outlined below.
-We will make reasonable effort to accommodate all needs.
+If you use assistive technology (such as a screen reader, a Braille reader, or TTY) and the format of any material on our website interferes with your ability to access the information, or to request a reasonable accommodation, or if you need information provided in an alternative format, please let us know via one of the methods outlined below.
+We will make reasonable effort to accommodate all needs and/or requests.

 - Complete our Accessibility Feedback Form

 - Contact our ADA Coordinator by phone: (772) 320-3131

 Any individual who believes material on this site is inaccessible and is considered to be a violation of Section 504 of the Rehabilitation Act and/or Title II of the Americans with Disabilities Act (ADA) may file a written grievance online via our Accessibility Feedback Form, or by email.

 At a minimum, the written grievance should include: